Category: Guest Post

 Autistic people and those with ADHD are more likely to have eating disorders.
 Here’s why – and how this affects their treatment

 BearFotos/Shutterstock Breanna Lepre, The University of Queensland and Lauren Ball, The University of Queensland More than 1.1 million Australians are estimated to be living with an eating disorder.
-Around one-third […]
+Around one-third of these people are neurodivergent.
+So why are neurodivergent people, such as autistic people and those with ADHD, more likely to experience eating disorders than […]

 Oct 29